-About investing and moving here, Anders said, "Opportunity!
+About investing and moving here, Anders said, "Opportunity!"

 He has always liked Belle Fourche's small town atmosphere, that, along with it's solid growth, and the strong sense of community that exists.
 A place where a sale barn is a "local business" and businesses are connected to each other.

 Belle Fourche is the place we are making our home and where we wish to raise our family.
-Baxter and Skylar are the parents of three sons: Merit, age 5; Navy, age 3; and 1 year old Salem.
+Baxter and Skylar are the parents of three children.